 Pisces: Egyptian Tarot Khonsu XVIII

-The Egyptian Tarot of Thelema trump for the twenty-ninth path of Pisces is Khonsu XVIII.
+The Egyptian Tarot trump for the twenty-ninth path of Pisces is Khonsu XVIII.
 Khonsu is the ancient Egyptian god of the Moon, the Sky Traveller.

 Khonsu is regarded as the son of Mut and Amoun, and he is closely identified with both Tahuti and Horus at Thebes (Egyptian Waset).
 The crown of Khonsu is the full disc and crescent of the Moon; it is not a coincidence that the shape formed from this composite glyph is identical to that of the hieroglyphic Eye of the Moon or Left Eye of Ra.
 The human psyche is reflective as the shade of the Moon; to see Ra with clear or pure perception is to know God and (therefore) to be known by God.